syncfusion-content/asp.netmvc-docs/aspnetmvc/FileExplorer/How-To.md

     //"Product" is a table name, which is defined in SQL database

-    // SQLGetRules() which a function which returns the accees rules
+    // SQLGetRules() which a function which returns the access rules

-    SQLFileAccessOperations sqlobj = new SQLFileAccessOnperations("FileExplorerConnection", "Product", SQLGetRules());
+    SQLFileAccessOperations sqlObj = new SQLFileAccessOperations("FileExplorerConnection", "Product", SQLGetRules());

     {% endhighlight %}